14-15 November 2018

 The decision was based on claims 1 to 25 amended during the opposition proceedings.

 Claim 1 (showing in bold the amendment) read as follows:

-"A DNA sequence fragment comprising a DNA sequence coding for a polypeptide having human interleukin-2 activity, said polypeptide being selected from the following group:
+"A DNA fragment comprising a DNA sequence coding for a polypeptide having human interleukin-2 activity, said polypeptide being selected from the following group:

 (a) a polypeptide having the following amino acid sequence:

 (b) a polypetide [sic] which in respect to (a) is deficient in one or more aminoacids;

 (c) a polypeptide in which in respect to (a) one or more aminoacids are replaced